Paulsky/gallery-swiper/README.md

 To install the plugin, follow these steps:

-1. Download the `.zip` file from the repository.
+1. Download the `.zip` file from the [releases page](https://github.com/Paulsky/woo-swiper/releases).
 2. In your WordPress admin dashboard, go to `Plugins` > `Add New`.
 3. Click `Upload Plugin` at the top of the page.
 4. Click `Choose File`, select the `.zip` file you downloaded, then click `Install Now`.